Gerlin Bean: Legacy

 Bean is thought of by many activists as a mentor who introduced them to and guided them in their political development.
 Among these are Abbas, Dadzie, Ama Gueye, and Gail Lewis.
 When the book The Heart of the Race (1985) was in the planning stages, Bean worked with Dadzie and Bryan to ensure that it involved as many varied experiences of women activists as possible and to show that they had united in the common cause to resist economic exploitation, imperialism, racism, and sexism.
 When the Remembering Olive Collective was formed to gather materials in commemoration of Olive Morris, Bean donated her personal photographs and memorabilia of her friend to the archive.
 The Olive Morris Collection was made available to the public in 2009 and is housed at the Lambeth Archives in South London.

 Bean has been the subject of two papers about her involvement radical feminism presented by W. Chris Johnson of the University of Toronto.
 Her activism in Britain has been recognised in UK Black History Month celebrations, such as the 2014 exhibit "400 Years of African Women Resistance Leaders" hosted by Black History Walks in Islington and a 2017 sculpture, A Fighters' Archive, by Wijnand De Jonge, which was exhibited at the Guildhall Art Gallery in London.
-The sculpture featured bronze casts of the clenched fists (to represent boxing or fighting) of fifteen Black women activists, including Bean.
+The sculpture featured bronze casts of the clenched fists (to represent boxing or fighting) of 15 Black women activists, including Bean.
 The castings were made live with each of the women.

+In 2023, a book-length biography of Bean by A. S. Francis, Gerlin Bean: Mother of the Movement, was published by Lawrence & Wishart.